Edgardo Civallero's blog on Library and Information Sciences

 I am a native of the Port of Santa María de los Buenos Aires (1973).
 I became a librarian in 1999 and, in 2004, I got my degree in Library and Information Science from the National University of Córdoba (Argentina).
 There I also studied Biology and History (Anthropology and Archeology branch).
 After a long and diverse career, since early 2018 I live between the Galapagos Islands (Ecuador), where I am the coordinator of the library and archive of the Charles Darwin Foundation, and Bogotá (Colombia), where I spend most of my time and study a Master Degree on archives and memory.

-I also work as a consultant on linked data, data resource management (DRM) and digital curation; as a Python and R programmer; and as a manager of Invenio platforms.
-I have specialized in semantic web, data management, building of vocabularies, ontologies and metadata, knowledge classification, and data visualization.
+I have specialized in semantic web, linked data, building of vocabularies, ontologies and metadata, knowledge classification, and data visualization.

 I am part of the IFLA Indigenous Affairs section, I work with the UDC Consortium (Universal Decimal Classification), I participate in several editorial committees and digital research and debate spaces, I teach classes and deliver conferences, I write blogs and periodic divulgation columns on topics of my interest, and I continue studying and researching.

-Beyond libraries, I am a editorial reviewer and designer, a performer of traditional Latin American music for 25 years, a blogger with 15 years of experience, a wikipedist, an Esperantist, a citizen scientist apprentice, and a builder of puppets and musical instruments.
+Beyond libraries, I am a editorial reviewer, translator and designer, a researcher and performer of traditional Latin American music for 25 years, a blogger with 15 years of experience, a wikipedist, an Esperantist, a citizen scientist apprentice, and a builder of puppets and musical instruments.

 Notes published periodically on Bibliotecario and on LinkedIn's Pulse since 2019.